gnu-octave/bootstrap/README.md

  `pkg load statistics-resampling`

- In Octave, you can find out basic information about the package by typing: `pkg describe -verbose statistics-resampling`
+ MATLAB users can conveniently install the package functions as a toolbox by double-clicking the 'statistics-resampling.mltbx' file in the matlab subdirectory.
+The toolbox installed in this way can be disabled or uninstalled via MATLAB's Add-On manager.
+Currently, MEX files are included with the toolbox installation in Windows (32- or 64-bit), MacOS (Intel 64-bit) and Linux (64-bit).
+Without the MEX files, all functionality of the package is available, but some of the functions run slower.

 ### Usage

 All help and demos are documented on the 'Function Reference' page in the [manual](https://gnu-octave.github.io/statistics-resampling/).
 If you do not see the navigation pane on the manual web pages, please enable javascript in your browser.

-Function help can also be requested from the Octave/MATLAB command prompt, by typing `help function-name`.
+Function help can also be requested directly from the Octave/MATLAB command prompt, by typing `help function-name` - substituting in the actual function name.

-In Octave only, you can also request the demonstrations of function usage by typing `demo function-name` at the command prompt.
+In Octave only, you can get a basic overview of the package and it's functions by typing: `pkg describe -verbose statistics-resampling`, or request demonstrations of function usage by typing `demo function-name`.